adrianmoisey/sre-reading-list/README.md

 This is a great book about running Production Kubernetes environments.
 The book balances going broad and deep at the same time.

-## implementing Service Level Objectives
+## Implementing Service Level Objectives

 [URL](https://www.alex-hidalgo.com/the-slo-book)